Skip to content

 Short description

-When you query an Athena table with TIMESTAMP data, your query might fail with either of the following exceptions:
+When you query an Athena table with TIMESTAMP data, the query might fail with either of the following exceptions:

 Resolution

 The TIMESTAMP data in your table might be in the wrong format.
 Athena requires the Java TIMESTAMP format.
-Use Presto's date and time function or casting to convert the STRING to TIMESTAMP in the query filter condition.
-For more information, see Date and time functions and operators in the Presto documentation.
+Use the Trino date and time function to convert STRING to TIMESTAMP in the query filter condition, or use CAST to convert STRING to TIMESTAMP.
+For more information, see Date and time functions and operators on the Trino website.

 FROM (